dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 • Replace an entire module or class (because these are also constants)
 • Avoid loading an expensive class, using a lightweight fake in its place

- sometimes controlling your test environment means removing an existing constant instead of stopping one. for example, if you're writing a library that works either with or without active record, you can hide the active record constant for a specific example:
+Sometimes controlling your test environment means removing an existing constant instead of stopping one.
+For example, if you're writing a library that works either with or without `ActiveRecord`, you can hide the `ActiveRecord` constant for a specific example:

- hiding the ActiveRecord constant like this will cut off access to the entire module. including any nested constants like ActiveRecord::Base. your code won't be able to accidentally use ActiveRecord. just as with partial doubles, any constants you have changed or hidden will be restored at the end of each example.
+Hiding the `ActiveRecord` constant like this will cut off access to the entire module.
+Including any nested constants like `ActiveRecord::Base`.
+Your code won't be able to accidentally use `ActiveRecord`.
+Just as with partial doubles, any constants you have changed or hidden will be restored at the end of each example.

 ```ruby
 hide_const('ActiveRecord')
 ```

- we have discussed the differences between stops, spice and no objects. in particular we saw how they deal with the following situations: receiving expected messages
+We have discussed the differences between `stubs`, `spies` and `null_objects`.
+In particular we saw how they deal with the following situations:

+- Receiving expected messages
- Receiving unexpected messages
+- Receiving unexpected messages
- Not
+- Not receiving expected messages

- we also looked at the different ways to create test doubles.. pure doubles are entirely fake, whereas partial doubles are real Ruby objects that have fake Behavior at it. verifying doubles fall in between and have the advantages of both with a few of the downsides of either
+We also looked at the different ways to create test doubles.. pure doubles are entirely fake, whereas partial doubles are real Ruby objects that have fake behavior at it. `Verifying doubles` fall in between and have the advantages of both with a few of the downsides of either.

 ### Part V — Chapter 14.
 Customizing test doubles. {#chapter-14}